rbscouto/rbscouto.github.io/teaching.md

 <h3> University of Porto </h3>

-- Mathematics Summer School - Monitor (September 2017): preparation and delivery of a mini-course on binary games aimed at high school students.
+- Mathematics Summer School - Monitor (September 2017): preparation and delivery of a mini-course on binary games to high school students.

 <h3> Private </h3>